What are the most Critical – Do’s and Don’t of Customer journey mapping?

 Customer journey mapping needs to embrace much more than just a list of your sales and service channels.
 It needs to deliver a thorough understanding of what your customers are trying to achieve, and the steps they take to achieve it.

-A true customer journey map provides a framework that encompasses the entire business, how each area impacts the customer and informs your Voice of the Customer program to ensure you’re able to capture feedback at the right moments.
+A true customer journey map provides a robust framework that encompasses the entire business, how each area impacts the customer and informs your Voice of the Customer (VOC) program to ensure you’re able to capture feedback at the right moments.

-Here are some Do’s and Don’ts to bear in mind when it comes to mapping your customer journey.
+Here are some critical Do’s and Don’ts to bear in mind when it comes to mapping your customer journey.